If you’re considering spending any amount of money on ads to reach your target audience, you’d better spend it in the right place.

 If you’re running Google Ads, you should be using Ad Extensions for two reasons: they’re free, and they give users additional information and another reason to interact with your ad.
 These extensions fall within one of these five categories:

-- Sitelink Extensions extend your add — helping you stand out — and provide additional links to your site that offer users more enticing reasons to click.
+- Sitelink Extensions extend your ad — helping you stand out — and provide additional links to your site that offer users more enticing reasons to click.

-- Location Extensions include your location and phone number within your ad so Google can offer searchers a map to easily find you.
-This option is great for businesses with a storefront and it works well for the search query “...near me.”
+- Location Extensions include your location and phone number within your ad so Google can offer searchers a map to find you easily.
+This option is great for businesses with a storefront, and it works well for the search query “...near me.”

 - Offer Extensions work if you’re running a current promotion.
 It can entice users to click your ad over others if they see that your options are discounted compared to your competitors.

 - App Extensions provide a link to an app download for mobile users.
-This reduces the friction from having to perform a new search to find and download the app in an AppStore.
+This reduces the friction of performing a new search to find and download the app in an AppStore.

 Google Ads Retargeting